WebAssembly/component-model/design/mvp/Explainer.md

       (param $payload i32)
       (result $done i32))
 ```
-Again, see the [async explainer] for more details.
+Again, see the [concurrency explainer] for more details.

 Based on this description of the AST, the [Canonical ABI explainer] gives a
 detailed walkthrough of the static and dynamic semantics of `lift` and `lower`.